 - Leonard Hobbs (Chairperson), Director, Trinity Research & Innovation, Trinity College Dublin

-- Vincent Kidd and Michael Lyne, Valentia Island Development Company
+- Michael Lyne, Valentia Island Development Company

 - Moira Murrell, CEO Kerry County Council